 - Clean up pet waste properly.
 Wash your hands afterward and after you touch them, their food, or their toys.

 - If you have COVID-19 symptoms, limit contact with your pet.
+That means no petting, snuggling, kissing, licking, sharing food, or sleeping in the same bed.
 If you can’t have someone else take care of your animals, wear a face mask when you’re around them, and wash your hands before and after you interact with them.

 When to Quarantine or Isolate